samuel-jimenez/GramEditor/docs/src/git.md

 ## Fetch, push, and pull

-Fetch, push, or pull from your Git repository in Tehanu via the buttons available on the Git Panel or via the Command Palette by looking at the respective actions: {#action git::Fetch}, {#action git::Push}, and {#action git::Pull}.
+Fetch, push, or pull from your Git repository in Gram via the buttons available on the Git Panel or via the Command Palette by looking at the respective actions: {#action git::Fetch}, {#action git::Push}, and {#action git::Pull}.

 ## Staging Workflow

-Tehanu has two primary staging workflows, using either the Project Diff or the panel directly.
+Gram has two primary staging workflows, using either the Project Diff or the panel directly.

 ### Using the Project Diff